mishaevtikhiev/evtikhiev.github.io/_pages/about.md

 In 2020, I obtained a Master's degree with honors in Laser Technologies from the same university, with a major in biological and medical applications.
 During the first year, I worked as an engineer in the lab and a [scientific interviewer](https://areyde.com/interviews/) at the university's news portal, and also led the School of Laser Technologies for highschoolers.
-Then, I joined JetBrains and fell in love with Data Science.
+While studying there, I was lucky to join JetBrains and fell in love with Data Science.

 I also have an unfinished Bachelor's degree in Philosophy from [Herzen University](https://en.hspu.org/).
 In my studies, I focused on the Chinese philosophy and conducted research about the concept of relativity in ancient Taoist texts.